The following email alert was sent December 2016 in advance of the 2017 General Assembly Session:

-Happy New Year!
-Now that most of the craziness of the holidays is behind us, I want to draw your attention to a coming battle to protect Virginia's land conservation tax incentive program.
+I know your thoughts are with family and friends as we enter the holiday season, but before gatherings and other commitments take over, I want to draw your attention to a coming battle to protect Virginia’s land conservation tax incentive program.

 The Virginia General Assembly will kick off on January 11, 2017, and with a budget shortfall weighing heavily on the minds of our legislators, a lot of cuts are being discussed.
 Of particular concern is HB 1470, which would substantially reduce the tax incentives for land conservation.

-Before the General Assembly Session starts on January 11, let your Delegate and Senator know that funding for land conservation is an important investment in the Commonwealth's rural economy and natural resources.
+Before the General Assembly Session starts in January, let your Delegate and Senator know that funding for land conservation is an important investment in the Commonwealth’s rural economy and natural resources.

 The Land Preservation Tax Credit is…